Forisome

 Forisomes are proteins occurring in the sieve tubes of Fabaceae.
-Their molecules are about 1–3 μm wide and 10–30 μm long.
+They are synthesised in companion cells and later moved to sieve elements where they are surrounded by other micro and macro molecules.
+Forisomes are 10–55 μm long and 1–5 μm wide.
 They expand and contract anisotropically in response to changes of electric field, pH, or concentration of Ca^{2+} ions.
 Unlike most other moving proteins, the change is not dependent on ATP.
 Forisomes function as valves in sieve tubes of the phloem system, by reversibly changing shape between low-volume ordered crystalloid spindles and high-volume disordered spherical conformations.
-The change from ordered to disordered conformation involves tripling of the protein's volume, loss of birefringence present in the crystalline phase, 120% radial expansion and 30% longitudinal shrinkage.
+The change from ordered to disordered conformation can increase the protein's volume by three to ninefold, cause loss of birefringence present in the crystalline phase, and induce a 120% radial expansion and 30% longitudinal shrinkage.
 In Vicia it was shown that forisomes are associated to the endoplasmic reticulum at sieve plates.
 There are evidences that the forisomes's behavior could depend on Ca^{2+} changes provoked by Ca^{2+}-permeable ion channels, located on the endoplasmic reticulum and plasma membrane of sieve elements. responsible for shape changes.

-Forisomes have possible applications as biomimetic smart materials (e.g. valves in microdevices) or smart composite materials.
+Etymology

+The name forisome, coined by Knoblauch, is derived from the Latin words foris meaning outside and gate and soma meaning body.
+Together, the names refer to its behavior as an opening body, going from a compact conformation, to an open, dispersed conformation in order to temporarily block the flow of assimilates in the phloem after taking damage from phloem feeding pests and other wounding.

+Functions in the phloem

+The phloem is often at risk of attack from herbivores and phloem feeding pests that want the sugars it transports.
+Forisomes act as a defense mechanism in the phloem of leguminous plants and enact sieve element occlusion at damage sites by rapidly changing conformation to enlarge its size and stop the outflow of phloem sap and prevent infection from phytopathogens.